sc-2021-ccu-lanl-statistics/simulation-project/README.md

 1/24).
 The second simulation is 5x worse (lambda_bad = 5*lambda_good).
 This would correspond to Table 4 of the paper, row 2, column 3.

-After the simulation, at the very bottom is the normalized makespan.
-It should (could) be close to 1.31.
-This means in this case that the makespan of the 5x less reliable system is around 31% worse compared to the baseline system.
+After the simulation, at the very bottom is the normalized makespan, which is what is presented in Table 4 of the paper.
+In this case, Table 4 shows 1.319.
+This means that the makespan of the 5x less reliable system is around 31.9% worse compared to the baseline system.

-You may get some numbers that are not that close to 1.31 since the failures are random across nodes and time, as described in the paper.
+You will likely obtain a result that isn't exactly 1.319 (or necessarily even close) since the failures are random across nodes and time, as described in the paper.
 Due to this, we treated this as a Monte Carlo simulation.
-The results presented in the paper (Table 4) are averaged across 1500 runs to determine the average makespan for the baseline system, and also an additional 1500 runs to determine the average makespan for the less reliable system for a given workload.
+The results presented in the paper in Table 4 are averaged across 1500 runs to determine the average makespan for the baseline system, and also an additional 1500 runs to determine the average makespan for the less reliable system for a given workload.
 Using these two